Wox-launcher/Website/doc/en/plugin/python_plugin.md

     Main()
 ```

-* After you create a plugin, you can copy the plugin to `<WoxDirectory>\Plugins\<YourPluginDirectory>` and restart the Wox.
-You can so upload the plugin to [Wox Plugin](http://www.wox.one/plugin),
-So other users can use your plugins.
+* After you create a plugin, you can copy the plugin to `<WoxDirectory>\Plugins\<YourPluginDirectory>` and restart Wox.
+You can also upload the plugin to [Wox Plugin](http://www.wox.one/plugin), so other users can find and install your plugin.